Rviewer-Challenges/qyEU1QxlhcbDe7KBnbl0/README.md

 1. **Installation**: No installation is required

 2. **Running the Game**:
-   - Open the /////// website in your web browser
+   - Open the index.html webpage in your web browser
    - Start playing by matching pairs of cards representing different eras and inventions.

 3. **Objective**: Match all the pairs of cards to complete the level before the virus erases the memories completely (1min) and save humanity's knowledge.